The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ![commands](./assets/commands.png)

 3. Lastly, you should be able to type the command `code .` into your terminal and it will open VS Code for you.
-Remember this temrinal command in the future.
+Remember this terminal command in the future.
 It will be very helpful!

+4. Familiarize yourself with VS Code.
+This will be your new coding environment.
+It is very similar to AWS Cloud 9 as long as you **open VS Code via the Terminal** from the **home directory** (you can always navigate to the home directory with `cd` and no path following the command).

+5. Your directories and files are in the left panel.
+You can start a new "VS Code Terminal" by selecting Terminal from the top menu bar.
+The "VS Code Terminal" works *exactly* the same as your Mac "Terminal" and your "AWS Cloud9 Terminal"!

 ![vscode](./assets/vscode.png)